ANKURPAT/ANKURPAT/README.md

 - 👋 Hi, I’m @ANKURPAT
 - 👀 I’m interested in WebDev and Ops
-- 🌱 I’m currently learning Ops
+- 🌱 I’m currently learning AI Ops
-- 💞️ I’m looking to collaborate on WebDev
 - 📫 How to reach me ...

 <!---